 If you like ouzo, the famous Greek drink, then be sure to check out Lesbos, which is the home of the alcoholic spirit.
 It’s not a drink to take lightly, so make sure you pay it respect and don’t drink too much!

-However, if beach time is all you’re after, you simply have to go to Ikaria.
+However, if beach time is all you’re after, you must go to Ikaria.
 The beaches here look like something from the Caribbean, and the waters are so unbelievably clear, you won’t be able to fathom it!

 Of course, Samos is an island we can’t avoid mentioning.
 Not only is it beautiful, but it’s ideal for history and culture.
 This is the birthplace of Pythagoras.
 So, if you’re a maths fan, you have to visit this island!
+You must head to one of the island’s tavernas and enjoy some locally caught fish or meze – with a glass of ouzo, of course!
 Even if you’re not into numbers, the island has plenty of history to check out, as well as some divine food too.
-You simply must head to one of the island’s tavernas and enjoy some locally caught fish or meze – with a glass of ouzo, of course!

-After these 6 groups, you also have the two islands of Evia and Crete – the two biggest Greek Islands.
+After these six groups, you also have the two islands of Evia and Crete – the two biggest Greek Islands.

 Crete is Greece’s biggest island and one of the largest islands in the Mediterranean.
 A super-popular island destination, this is a place where you could spend a week or more exploring beaches and ancient sites.

-Be aware that Crete is a pretty large island, though, and you might need a rental car or join some kind of guided tour to get around and see the top sights beyond the coastal cities.
+Be aware that Crete is a pretty large island, and you might need a rental car or join a guided tour to get around and see the top sights beyond the coastal cities.

 Evia – Euboea

 Evia is the second biggest island in the country, very easy to reach from Athens as it is also known as Euboea.
-Less touristic than Crete, Evia is a huge Greek Island part of the Aegean group not far from the mainland.
-Evia is a tranquil destination that — just as Crete — needs a lot of days to be explored and appreciated.
+Less touristic than Crete, Evia is a vast Greek Island part of the Aegean group not far from the mainland.
+Evia is a tranquil destination that — just like Crete — needs a lot of days to be explored and appreciated.